1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-Leydig cells can be used in researches on treatment for diseases that lead to low serum testosterone levels.
+Leydig cells are essential for research into diseases that lead to low serum testosterone levels.
 They can also be used to study the mechanisms of testosterone formation.
-In men, reduced testosterone production can significant impact metabolism and quality of life.
-With the understanding of the mechanisms of testosterone formation, it is possible to increase serum testosterone by stimulating the Leydig cells themselves using pharmacological approaches.
+In men, reduced testosterone production significantly impacts metabolism and quality of life.
+Understanding the mechanisms behind testosterone formation can help stimulate Leydig cells using pharmacological approaches to increase serum testosterone levels.